RedisLabs/redislabs-docs/content/rs/databases/import-export/schedule-backups.md

 ## Default backup start time

-If you do _not_ specify a start time for twenty-four or twelve hour backups, Redis Enterprise Software chooses one for you, based on the time the backups are enabled.
+If you do _not_ specify a start time for twenty-four or twelve hour backups, Redis Enterprise Software chooses a random starting time for you.

 This choice assumes that your database is deployed to a multi-tenant cluster containing multiple databases.
 This means that default start times are staggered (offset) to ensure availability.
 This is done by calculating a random offset which specifies a number of seconds added to the start time.